dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 else's behavior?
 No. Without internet, your impact on the shared field of attention is nearly zero.

-#### Semblable Magnetism Aligns The Orientation Nearly Every Fan's Field of Vision To The Center of Action
+#### Semblable Magnetism Aligns The Orientation Of Nearly Every Fan's Field of Vision To The Center of Action

 ![Hockey Stadium](/img/posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11/hockey-stadium.jpg)